 Mode of exam

 Duration of exam

 Total number of questions

 +4 marks for correct answers and -1 for incorrect answers

 One common refrain heard everywhere is, “ Time is precious.
-Hence utilise it well.”
+Hence utilize it well.”
 All the 16 lakh plus students study the same syllabus for NEET.
 So what makes one succeed over the others?
 One factor could be better management of time.
-Now this is a broad term that involves all the following tips to give you an edge over others.
+Now, this is a broad term that involves all the following tips to give you an edge over others.

 Start with a timetable that takes into account your school hours, time left to study for NEET, practise what you have read and yes, some leisure time.